jace68/mymoneyclip/README.md

 mymoneyclip
 ===========

-Sample version of MyMoneyClip
+This is a sample version of a responsive web application

-##Responsive Web App for money management system
+for money management system

+( Jan-10-2014 )

 ##Used:
   HTML/CSS

   JavaScript/JQuery

   MVC AngularJS

   d3pie

   JSON